-Justice Electives: Select any 12 s.h with a JUS prefix 12 s.h.
+Justice Electives:Select any 12 s.h with a JUS prefix12 s.h.Total18 s.h.

 Students pursuing a major in Criminal Justice and a minor in Legal Studies are only required to complete one internship.
 Students choosing this option must have the internship approved not only by the department chair, but also by the director of legal studies.
 JUS 4700 and LAW 4700 are interchangeable.